maxches99/AlcoholControl/README.md

 - Route all user-facing strings through `L10n.tr(...)` / `L10n.format(...)`.
 - If you change CoreML shadow features/weights, regenerate `AlcoholControl/ML/*.mlmodel`.
 - Preserve the harm-reduction tone and avoid medical or legal-sounding claims.
+- For new persisted SwiftData entities, update the schema in `AlcoholControlApp`.
+- Do not change bundle identifiers, entitlements, App Group ID, or subscription product IDs without explicit request.

 ## Test status